LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

       <button>Submit</button>
    </form>

-Key value pairs when form is submitted:
+When this form is submitted with the values from the previous example, the query string looks like this:

 ::